 She holds a bachelor's in psychology from Manchester College (now Manchester University); Master of Arts in student personnel from Bowling Green State University, Ohio; and Master of Divinity from Princeton Theological Seminary.

 Looking to build your personal financial and retirement planning know-how

-Jacqueline Boersema, the Board's Director of Financial Education, is a certified financial planner with 30 years' financial services experience in private banking and at accounting firms.
+Jacqueline Boersema, Director, Financial Education, is a certified financial planner with 30 years’ financial service experience in private banking and at accounting firms.
 She earned her MBA in finance at DePaul University, Chicago.